pc-guru91/Advanced-Regression-Techniques/README.md

  ### 2.4 Factorizing numeric variables
  #### MSSubClass
  The MSSubClass should be factorized.
-Otherwise, the integers can interfere with machine learning algorithms to recognize that MSSubClass = 190 to have the highest weight in predicting for SalePrice, which can be misleading and produce wrong results.
+Otherwise, MSSubClass groups can mislead MSSubClass = 190 to have the highest weight and MSSubClass = 20 to have the lowest weight in predicting for the SalePrice.
  ```
     MSSubClass median count
         <int>  <dbl>  <int>